 - Organize together as tenants—including by creating and developing tenant unions, assemblies, and councils—to build community, tenant power, and leverage over landlords and political decision-makers.

 - Work with local tenant advocacy groups and homeless advocacy groups.

 - Defend existing tenants’ rights and advocate for stronger tenant protections.

-- Develop and advocate programs to make material improvements for tenants, including housing trusts, land trusts, social housing, land value taxes, the repeal of Proposition 13, and the expansion and enforcement of fair housing.
+- Develop and advocate programs to make material improvements for tenants, including housing trusts, land trusts, social housing, low-income affordable housing, land value taxes, the repeal of Proposition 13, and the expansion and enforcement of fair housing.

 - Educate ourselves and the broader public about socialist housing, transit, and urban infrastructure policies and organizing strategies.

 - Directly serve the unhoused, and advocate for permanent supportive housing, an end to abatements, and freedom to roam.